 Middle School Program

-he GCSE years at St Edward’s will be transformed from 2020 with the introduction of two innovative new courses designed by the School in conjunction with leading educationalists.
+he GCSE years at St Edward’s have been transformed this year with the introduction of two innovative new courses designed by the School in conjunction with leading educationalists.
 These Pathways and Perspective courses make up The St Edward’s School Certificate.

 “Pupils will still take a wide range of GCSEs but the new courses will provide something extra that other schools will envy.”

 Matthew Albrighton, Deputy Head Academic, explains, ‘GCSEs in their current form provide good foundational knowledge for Sixth Form.
 They can, however, limit the ambition of pupils, constrain their curiosity, and underplay the transferable skills young people will need in their Sixth Form and university studies, and in the workplace beyond.’

 Hear more in our latest podcast:

 The new courses, Pathways and Perspectives, complement a core programme of eight GCSEs, chosen by pupils in the usual way.
 A key feature of the new courses is that they will promote and reward more than just the capacity to retain information.
 To do well in Pathways and Perspectives, pupils are required to develop a much greater range of aptitudes, including research skills, creative thinking, self-awareness, collaboration and communication.

 To find out more about our Middle School Program click on the image below to read the Course Guide.

 “The acquisition of core knowledge is important.
 But dry rote learning for exams is not the way forward … young people need the opportunity to develop the knowledge and the skills they need for future employment through a broad and relevant curriculum that links explicitly to the real world.”